“I fear yours is no living soul.

 Crestfallen to the heart, father scoured his quiver for the proverbial last arrow.
 Laced with the potion of fiduciary blackmail he aimed it at me, directing me to seek a degree in Law.
 “I want you to roar, like a lion in the courts,” he ordained!

 To be honest and uniformly fair, I scraped through the two-third of the course offered by the university.
-But, in a final act of brinkmanship, I skipped the entire examination of the concluding year.
+But, in a final act of brinkmanship, I skipped the examinations of the concluding year.

 So near, and yet so far!